 Disclosure / Feedback

-I specifically look at human interaction and the Johari Window from three perspectives—three ways in which to appreciate the deep nature of interpersonal relationships.
+The New Johari Window embraces multiple perspectives on this complex phenomenon.
+I will specifically look at the Johari Window from three perspectives—three ways in which to appreciate the deep nature of interpersonal relationships.

 Joe Luft’s original model contained four quadrants that represented the total person in relation to other persons.
 These four quadrants also define the essential features of the New Johari Window.

 Why are some people interpersonally smart?
 Why do other people seem to be interpersonally challenged, if not downright stupid?
 Even more fundamentally, why are each of us sometimes geniuses and sometimes idiots in our interactions with people about whom we care deeply?